Disciplines to Obtain

 Other essential information:

-Classes start promptly at the advertised times.
-Please arrive early for your chosen class, as latecomers are not allowed into class.
+- Classes start promptly at the advertised times.
+Please arrive 30 minutes before your first class so that we can finish registering you.
+Latecomers are not allowed into class.

-All the teachers at Sohot Bikram Yoga have been trained and certified by Bikram Choudhury.
-If you have any questions, teachers will be available in the lobby after class.
+- All the teachers at Sohot Bikram Yoga have been trained and certified by Bikram Choudhury.
+If you have any questions, teachers will be available in the lobby before and after class.